-My mother-in-law emailed me and my wife a story from the United Kingdom’s Mirror newspaper with a story she thought we’d like.
+Last year, around Halloween, my mother-in-law emailed me and my wife a story from the United Kingdom’s Mirror newspaper with a story she thought we’d like.
 The title was: “Woman’s ‘genius’ pumpkin carving hack has people realising they’ve been doing it wrong.”
 RELATED: The Family-Friendly California Pumpkin Farm You’ve Never Heard of But Need to Visit

 I wasn’t going to click it but of course the headline was compelling, and I really was curious if, for the past 40+ years, I have in fact been carving pumpkins all wrong.
-Turns out, the story and video is about a 73-year-old grandmother of eight who turned into a major influencer during the pandemic.
+Turns out, the story and video is about a 73-year-old grandmother of eight who turned into an influencer during the pandemic.

 1. Carve from the bottom.

-If you carve your pumpkin from the bottom, you have the stem to hold onto and you can easily slip the pumpkin right over a candle or flashlight. <— This makes total sense.
+If you carve your pumpkin from the bottom, you have the stem to hold onto and you can easily slip the pumpkin right over a candle or flashlight.
+This makes total sense.
 Why have I, and everyone else I know, been carving from the top??

 2. Hold pumpkin in your lap to carve.

-You will have a much steadier pumpkin to cut. <— I haven’t tried this one yet but it does make sense .
+You will have a much steadier pumpkin to cut.
+I haven’t tried this one yet but it does make sense .
 However, I can also see some serious injuries happening if you’re not careful so my advice is to proceed with caution.

 3. Use a red dry erase marker to sketch your design.

-It erases easily and if you miss a spot, it blends in. <— Foolish me … I have been using a PEN forever, which is clearly so stupid.
+It erases easily and if you miss a spot, it blends in.
+Foolish me … I have been using a PEN forever, which is clearly so stupid.
 Seriously.
-If the folks at Google found out they would never hire me.
+If the folks at Google found out, they would never hire me.

 4. Use a hand mixer to clean out your pumpkin.